laristra/portage/doc/mismatch.md

 ### Empty Layers Detection

-The algorithms labels empty *target* cells starting from completely filled or partially filled cells and fanning out.
+The algorithms labels empty *target* cells starting from completely filled or partially filled cells and fanning out (across faces, edges and vertices).
 Completely or partially filled are labeled as belonging to layer 0; subsequent layers are built up of empty cells going outward.
 Empty cells that border at least one cell that belongs to layer *N*  are labeled as